Vitor-FCCarvalho/end-to-end-ecommerce-project/README.md

 A Brazilian online marketplace ([Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)) connects ~3,000 independent sellers to consumers across the country.
 With over 100K orders across 74 product categories, the platform's core operational challenge is knowing **which parts of the business are healthy and which need attention** before problems show up in aggregate revenue.

 This project builds a full analytics stack on top of the publicly available Olist dataset: a Python/DuckDB pipeline that ingests raw Kaggle data, runs a set of SQL queries (incorporating CTEs and window functions), and exports everything to a Power BI dashboard structured around five business questions.
-Note: even though data is available from October 2016 - September 2018, from October 10th - Decmber 23rd 2016 no sales data was recorded, so for the purpose of creating visuals I only consider the data from January 2017 onwards.

 ## Dashboard